 1. Canadian Certified Counsellor (CCC).
 This certification is with the Canadian Counselling and Psychotherapy Association.

-2. Certified Sex Addiction Therapist (CSAT) and a Certified Multiple Addictions Therapist (CMAT).
-The CMAT including Eating Disorders, Alcohol/Chemical Dependency, and Financial/Work Disorders.
+2. Certified Sex Addiction Therapist (CSAT), Certified Partners Trauma Therapist, and Certified Multiple Addictions Therapist (CMAT).
+The CMAT includes Eating Disorders, Alcohol/Chemical Dependency, and Financial/Work Disorders, CMAT-Tech.
 This training is with the International Institute of Addiction and Trauma Professionals.